GoogleCloudPlatform/cloud-foundation-fabric/modules/__docs/20231106-factories.md

 ### File schema and filesystem organization

-Factory files schema must mimick and implement the variable interface for the module, including optionals and validation - which are implemented in code and checks.
+Factory files schema must mimic and implement the variable interface for the module, including optionals and validation - which are implemented in code and checks.

 With notable exceptions (currently only the `cidrs.yaml` file consumed by firewall factories), the following convention for files/directory is proposed: